 In his work, The God Delusion, Richard Dawkins asserts that belief in God qualifies as a delusion: a fixed false belief which persists in light of conflicting evidence.
 Atheists often exude this conviction, that any belief in God is blind superstition, confident that science, logic and reason are entirely on their side.

 Just how difficult is it to prove God exists?
 If we’re honest with the facts, it’s relatively simple.

-Being a committed atheist, Hawking chooses P2, positing that the laws of physics exist as creative forces independent of Nature.
+The late Stephen Hawking chooses P2, positing that the laws of physics exist as creative forces independent of Nature.
 “Because there is a law such as gravity, the universe can and will create itself from nothing,” he writes.
 “Spontaneous creation is the reason there is something rather than nothing, why the universe exists, why we exist.”